 (a) High-intensity flood or spot lighting of either the buildings or landscape features, neon.
-No flickering or flashing lights and all lighting shall be shielded such that light is not directed toward adjacent residential properties; and with the majority of existing residential structures and natural features of the town.
+No flickering or flashing lights and all lighting shall be shielded such that light is not directed toward adjacent residential properties; and

 (b) Examples of shielding should be as follows.